Property Tax Appeal for Mixed-Use Properties: Commercial and Residential

 Frequently Asked Questions

 Mixed-use properties with both commercial and residential space face unique assessment challenges.
 The assessor may value the entire property as commercial (higher rate), split the assessment between uses, or apply a blended rate.
-Your appeal should address each component separately using the appropriate valuation method: income approach for commercial space, sales comparison for residential units.
+Your appeal should focus on the classification and valuation methods used.

 A building with ground-floor retail and upper-floor apartments is two different asset types under one roof.
 How the assessor classifies this building determines which tax rate applies, which valuation method is used, and ultimately how much you pay.